Madiun Regency: History

 Madiun is an area pioneered by Ki Panembahan Ronggo Jumeno, also called Ki Ageng Ronggo.
-The origin of the word "Madiun" is medi (ghost) and ayun-ayun (swing), the point is that when Ronggo Jumeno do "Tripe Madiun land" occurs many ghosts wandering around.
-A second explanation for the name keris owned by Ronggo Jumeno named Kris Tundhung Medhiun.
+The origin of the word "Madiun" is medi (ghost) and ayun-ayun (swing), the point is that when Ronggo Jumeno does "Tripe Madiun land" many ghosts wander around.
+A second explanation for the name keris owned by Ronggo Jumeno, is named Kris Tundhung Medhiun.
 At first not named Madiun, but Wonoasri.

-Since the beginning of Madiun is a territory under the control of the Sultanate of Mataram.
+Since the beginning, Madiun has been a territory under the control of the Sultanate of Mataram.
 In the course of the history of Mataram, Madiun is very strategically located in the region since the middle of the border with the kingdom of Kadiri (Daha).
-Therefore, during the reign of many rebels Mataram kingdom building a power base in Madiun.
+Therefore, during the reign of many rebels Mataram kingdom built a power base in Madiun.
 As the emergence of figures Retno Dumilah.

 Some relics of the Duchy of Madiun one of which can be seen in the Village Kuncen, where there is the tomb of Ki Ageng Panembahan Ronggo Jumeno, Patih Wonosari besides the graves of the Regent Madiun, Madiun's oldest mosque is Masjid Nur Hidayatullah, artifacts around the mosque, and spring (bathing place) sacred.

-Since the time of the Dutch East Indies, Madiun is a gemeente self-governing (autonomous) because the Dutch community working in various industrial estates and do not want to be governed by the Regents (which is Javanese).
+During the time of the Dutch East Indies, Madiun was a gemeente self-governing (autonomous) because the Dutch community working in various industrial estates did not want to be governed by the Regents (who were Javanese).
 As an autonomous city, Madiun was founded on June 20, 1918, the first led by Madiun resident assistant.
 New since 1927 headed by a mayor.

 Madiun Affair

 The Madiun Affair was a communist uprising in 1948 during the Indonesian National Revolution in the town of Madiun.
 Leftist parties led an uprising against the leaders of the newly declared Indonesian Republic, but it was quashed by Republican forces.

 On 18 September 1948 an 'Indonesian Soviet Republic' was declared in Madiun, in the western part of East Java, by members of the Indonesian Communist Party (PKI) and the Indonesian Socialist Party (PSI).
 Judging the time as right for a proletarian uprising, they intended it to be a rallying center for revolt against "Sukarno-Hatta, the slaves of the Japanese and America".
 Madiun, however, was won back by Republican forces within a few weeks, and the insurgency leader, Musso, was killed.
 During the fighting, RM Suryo, the governor of East Java, as well as several police officers and religious leaders, were killed by the rebels.

-The quashing of the rebellion ended a perilous distraction for the Revolution, and it turned vague American sympathies based on anti-colonial sentiments into diplomatic support.
+The quashing of the rebellion ended a dangerous distraction for the Revolution, turning vague American sympathies based on anti-colonial sentiments into diplomatic support.
 Internationally, the Republic was now seen as being staunchly anti-communist and a potential ally in the brewing global Cold War between the American-led 'free world' and the Soviet-led bloc.